Project-Counter/cop5/source/appendices/b-changes-from-previous-releases/01-changes-from-counter-release-4.rst

 B.1.1 List of Reports
 """""""""""""""""""""

 R5 reduces the overall number of reports by replacing many of the special-purpose reports that are seldom used with four COUNTER Reports and a number of Standard Views of the COUNTER Reports that are more flexible.
-All COUNTER R4 reports have either been renamed or eliminated in favour of R5 COUNTER Report or Standard Views of the COUNTER Reports.
+All COUNTER R4 reports have either been renamed or eliminated in favour of R5 COUNTER Reports or Standard Views of the COUNTER Reports.

 .. only:: latex